-growth in certain Middle Eastern markets and Central Asia.
+While global cigarette volumes are declining, superslims cigarettes are considered a major growth area.
+They now account for 5% of the European cigarette market, with growth in certain Middle Eastern markets and Central Asia.
 In many markets, superslims are available in different price segments.
 They are also available in different pack formats which include considerably smaller widths or depths than more regular shaped king-size cigarette packs.
 The most compact superslims pack format is often referred to as the 'purse' pack or 'lipstick' pack.
 Commonly used for brands associated with style, such as Vogue and Glamour, such packs are reported by tobacco companies as bringing 'elegance and quality' to the superslims sector.
 There has been concern, however, that such packaging may appeal to young women.
-That a recent tobacco industry journal states that "fashion statement cigarette formats such as Nanotek and @\\\\\\\ however, that such packaging may appeal to Superslims could see further incidence amongst females" suggests that it may not only be existing female smokers that these products appeal to, but also non-smokers.
+That a recent tobacco industry journal states that 'fashion statement cigarette formats such as Nanotek and Superslims could see further incidence amongst females' suggests that it may not only be smokers that these products appeal to.

-A number of recent studies have explored perceptions of 'lipstick'-style superslims packaging.
-For instance, two separate qualitative studies found that a Silk Cut Superslims pack helped increase interest in the product among 15-year-old girls and women aged 18-

-24 years.
-11 12 In both studies, the smaller pack size and female-oriented colours communicated positive attributes and functionality.
+A number of recent studies have explored perceptions of 'lipstick' style superslims packaging.
+For instance, two separate qualitative studies found that a Silk Cut Superslims pack helped increase interest in the product among 15 year old girls and 18-24 year old women.
+In both studies the smaller pack size and female-oriented colours communicated positive attributes and functionality.
 The pack was perceived as trendy, feminine and elegant, a convenient size for a handbag or a night out and was indicative of reduced harm.

 Furthermore, this style of packaging was found to generate feelings of cleanliness, niceness and femininity; positive emotions closely linked with a desired identity and image of young females.
 11 It was also frequently associated with items that gave them pleasure such as perfume, make-up and chocolate.
 The symbolic meanings inherent within slim pack designs therefore appear to help reduce negative connotations of smoking.

-Experimental designs have found fully branded female-oriented superslims to be rated higher on appeal and taste and associated with more positive smoker traits than the same packs without descriptors, 'plain' packs and non-female brands.
-13-16 Compared with a regular king-size Silk Cut pack, the Silk Cut Superslims pack was perceived significantly more favourably by males and females aged 11-17 years on attractiveness, having a smoother taste and enticement to start smoking.
+Experimental designs have found fully branded female-oriented superslims to be rated higher on appeal and taste and associated with more positive smoker traits than the same packs without descriptors, 'plain' packs, and non-female brands, 13-16 Compared with a regular king-size Silk Cut pack, the Silk Cut Superslims pack was perceived significantly more favourably by 11-17 year old males and females on attractiveness, having a smoother taste and enticement to start smoking.
 17 It was also perceived to be of lower health risk and have less health warning impact than the king-size pack.
-Additionally, a cross-sectional survey with 11-16-year olds from across the UK found those receptive to the Silk Cut Superslims pack were 4.4 times more likely to be susceptible to smoking than those not receptive.
+Additionally, a cross-sectional survey with 11-16 year olds from across the UK found those receptive to the Silk Cut Superslims pack were 4.4 times more likely to be susceptible to smoking than those not receptive.
 18 These studies indicate the importance of pack structure on consumer responses.
 This is supported by a recent study with young women smokers and non-smokers (16-24 years), where pack structure was found to be more important than price, brand and warning size for ratings of product taste and harm and intention to try.
 19